 - Stay in co-ed hostel dorms after hearing of bad stories

 - Ride in the car with a man who is a complete stranger.
 Was I nervous?
 Yes, but it turned out to be good.
 I was hiking alone in Slovenia and decided to initiated a conversation since he was hiking alone.
+He was polite and respectful.

-7) It has sparked new interests and reignited things I once dreamed of.
+It has sparked new interests and reignited things I once dreamed of

 Goals that have been re-ignited due to traveling: become fluent in Spanish and French, become a strong swimmer, visit every state of America, and more.

 For years I used to say I don’t drink because I can’t stand the taste of alcohol.
 It was the bitter/dry taste I couldn’t stand.
-That changed after I traveled around Europe and tasted sweet white wine that I fell in love.
+That changed after I traveled around Europe and tasted sweet white wine that taste like juice.

 With 3 years of several solo trips under my belt, travel has truly revolutionized my life in ways I could never imagine.

 Solo travel thrusted my wanderlust and now I can’t stop.
 In retrospect, I needed it.
 It is the best form of travel that works for me.

 It’s inevitable that you’ll face challenges and will need to turn to a stranger when you’re traveling alone.
 For instance, I searched for my phone in my backpack 8 times and couldn’t find it.
 It either dropped on the ground or was stolen while walking near Copacabana Beach.
 I was with a group of 3 people and one of them made sure I knew exactly where I needed to go to get home.